-Permitted Use: Bethanie Group Inc staff parking and bus pick

-up / drop off between 8am and 5.30pm Monday

-to Friday; and
+1.2 Permitted Use: Bethanie Group Inc staff parking and bus pick up / drop off between 8am and 5.30pm Monday to Friday; and

-Licence fee: nil.
+1.3 Licence fee: nil.

-- 5. APPROVES the issue of 15 parking permits to Without Walls Community Church, a not for profit community church group who hires Royal Park Hall each Wednesday from 8am to 2pm, for the use of the 15 western bays in the car park adjacent to the volleyball courts, for 8am to 5.30pm Wednesday, at no cost; and - 6.
+- 5. APPROVES the issue of 15 parking permits, at no cost to Without Walls Community Church, a not for profit community church group that hires Royal Park Hall each Wednesday from 8am to 2pm, for the use of the 15 western bays in the car park adjacent to the volleyball courts on each Wednesday; and - 6.
 Subject to final satisfactory negotiations being carried out by the Chief Executive Officer, AUTHORISES the Mayor and Director Corporate Services to affix the common seal and execute the licences in 2 and 4 above.